 Bottom of Form

+↑Click here and send us the ad link if you think this is an inappropriate advertisement↑

 Exhortations to Heed God’s Call Isaiah 48:1-22

 Study By: Allen Ross

 Introduction

 There are all too many folks who claim to be the people of God but do not act in faith on the promises to fulfill His plan for their lives.
 They are comfortable just being numbered with the saints; but they do not want to leave their comfort zone.
 They hear the word of God, what it promises, what it calls for them to do, but they stubbornly resist, concluding it is for someone else.
 And sadly, they will live out their lives not fulfilling God’s plan for their lives; they will never realize what it is like to be actively involved in the work of God.